hyperifyio/goresearch/README.md

 canonical URLs and their content digests used in synthesis so downstream users can audit what was read.

 Observability and logging.
-The tool emits structured logs to standard error with timestamps and levels.
+The tool emits concise progress to standard error by default and writes detailed structured JSON logs to a file (`goresearch.log` by default).
 It logs planned queries, chosen sources, fetch durations, extraction sizes, token budget estimates, and LLM latency.
 Sensitive values such as API keys are never logged.
-A verbose mode prints the exact system and user messages sent to the model, but only when explicitly enabled, and can redact long excerpts to avoid clutter.
+Increase detail by setting `-log.level debug` (or `LOG_LEVEL=debug`) and optionally `-v` to print more progress to the console.
+An additional `-debug-verbose` mode can print raw prompts for deep troubleshooting.

 Error handling and resilience.
 Network errors, search outages, and extraction failures are isolated per source, allowing the run to proceed with remaining